Schumzy/R_RESTApi/docs/OpenCPU_in_Docker.md

 Examples for requests can be seen in the repository IndustrialML/mlbenchmark (Python), specially in docs in *Make_Requests.md*, and *../openCPU/performenceTest.R* (R).

-> ### @icon-exclamation-circle Status code
+> ### :information_source: Status code
 > Other than normally the status code for OpenCPU is **"201"** which means the request has been fulfilled and has resulted in one or more new resources being created.
-Therefore one should allow this status comming back e.g. in python in *test/test_mnist.py*:
+Therefore one should allow this status comming back e.g. in python in *test/test_mnist.py* :
 ```python
 def call(self, data):
         response = requests.post(self.url,